cuplv/QuarkPaper/pldi22_rebuttal.md

 Use of Synchronization
 ----------------------

-Merges in Carmot use synchronization.
-However, synchronization does not trivially guarantee convergence.
+While merges in Carmot use synchronization, it is only one aspect of our overall approach.
 Our contribution is to show *how* to use synchronization in a way that (a).
 Replicas are always available for user actions, (b).
 No user action has to wait for a remote replica to respond, and (c).
 Replicas eventually converge.
-To demonstrate the subtlety in our use of synchronization, consider the following trivial synchronizations:
+There are several ways one could use synchronization yet fail to achieve the aforementioned objectives.
+For e.g:

-1. Each operation is synchronized -- the system would violate aforementioned properties (a) and (b).
+1. Each user operation is synchronized: this leads to violation of properties (a) and (b).
-2. Merges ``stop the world'' to pull the latest version from all the branches -- violates properties (a) and (b) as no replica can progress when one replica is merging.
+2. Merges synchronize by ``stoping the world'' to pull the latest version from all the branches.
+This too violates properties (a) and (b) as no replica can progress when one replica is merging.
-3. Only merges are synchronized; each merge is aware of, and has all the information from, the previous merges -- this would linearize merges *in time*, but nonethless results in ill-formed histories that violate property (c).
+3. Merges are synchronized with each other; each merge is aware of, and has all the information from, the previous merges: this would linearize merges *in time*, but nonethless results in ill-formed histories that violate property (c).
 Fig e.g., in Fig.5(b) merges could be ordered linearly in time, yet result in divergence.

-Our key discovery is the LCA-based premise of Merge and FastFwd rules that effectively ensure that LCAs in any history are organized as a lattice.
-This inturn is based on our observation that multiple LCAs inevitably lead to divergence in general case.
-We use synchronization to enable the checks on LCAs and enforce the lattice property (Corollary 3.6).
-Otherwise Synchronization in itself doesn't constitute the solution.
+As summarized by Reviewer B, our key discovery is the well-formedness condition that translates to LCA-based premises of Merge and FastFwd rules.
+These conditions effectively ensure that LCAs in any history DAG are organized as a lattice, which gives us the unique LCA property (Lemma 3.4), and thereby convergence (Theorem 3.7).
+The reasoning about LCAs is critical to convergence, and cannot be done away with.
+We use synchronization to perform the the checks on LCAs, which inturn guarantees convergence.
+Otherwise synchronization in itself doesn't guarantee convergence.

 Comparison with MRDTs and CRDTs
 --------------------------------